Medicare's Annual Enrollment Period (AEP), What Does It Means And What Can You Do During The AEP?

 If you get tied up or distracted and you do not meet the deadline of having your changes in by December 7th, here is what happens:

-1. You will have the same Medicare Part D Plan that you had last year and you will have to keep that plan for all of 2024 unless you qualify for an SEP (Special Enrollment Period).
+You will have the same Medicare Part D plan you had last year, and you must keep it for all of 2024 unless you qualify for an SEP (Special Enrollment Period).

-3. If you have a Medicare Advantage plan and you want to switch over to Original Medicare and get a Medicare Supplement you will not be able to do that until next Fall, unless you qualify for a Special Enrollment Period (SEP), during the coming year.
+If you have a Medicare Advantage plan and want to switch to Original Medicare and get a Medicare Supplement, you will not be able to do so until next Fall, unless you qualify for a Special Enrollment Period (SEP) during the coming year.

 If you already have an Original Medicare and a Medicare Supplement plan in place, you do not need to do anything.
-With a Medicare supplement you can change your Medicare Supplement company anytime throughout the year, you will need to pass underwriting but for 80% of people that is easy to do.
-You can check premium rates any time of the year.
+With a Medicare supplement, you can change your Medicare Supplement company anytime throughout the year.
+You will need to pass underwriting, but for 80% of applicants, that is straightforward.
+You can check premium rates at any time of the year.

 If you have Original Medicare with or without a Medicare Supplement or Medigap plan, your current Medicare Part D Prescription Drug Plan will be your Medicare Part D Prescription Drug plan for the coming year.
 You cannot change Medicare Part D Drug Plans in the middle of a plan year without qualifying for a Special Enrollment Period.

 If you have a Medicare Advantage Plan that includes Drug coverage and you do not make any changes, you will continue in the same plan for the coming year.
-However, if that plan is no longer available in your area, you will be dropped and you cannot join a new plan until the Open Enrollment Period (Jan - March) and coverage will not start until April 1st.
+However, if that plan is no longer available in your area, you will be dropped.
+You cannot join a new plan until the Open Enrollment Period (Jan - March), and coverage will not start until April 1st.

 STILL HAVE QUESTIONS?

-I think it is safe to say that anytime anyone has a rapport with their Medicare Agent or Medicare Broker, you should feel comfortable calling them any time of the year.
-But, sometimes people move or they leave the business and they do not stay in touch.
-If you or anyone you know ever finds themselves without a Medicare Broker/Agent to help them, please call us or have your friend or relative call us anytime.
-We will always make the time to chat with anyone to answer their questions and help with getting them pointed in the right direction.
-If we cannot help them, we will refer them to someone who is licensed where they live.
+I think it is safe to say that if you have a rapport with your Medicare Agent or Medicare Broker, you should feel comfortable calling them at any time of the year.
+But sometimes people move or leave the business and do not stay in touch.
+If you or anyone you know ever finds themselves without a Medicare Broker/Agent, please call us or have your friend or relative call us anytime.
+We will always make time to chat with anyone, answer their questions, and help point them in the right direction.
+If we cannot help them, we will refer them to a licensed professional in their area.
 As a reminder, you will never be charged a penny for receiving help or advice from an independent, licensed Medicare Broker.

-Anyone can visit us at www.bradenmedicare.com, anytime 24 hours a day.
-You can find out just about anything you need to know about Medicare, Medicare Advantage and Medicare Prescription Drug plans 24/7.
-You can email me anytime at mike@bradenmedicare.com and you can reach me directly at (480) 418-7968.
-We are also and Certified Medicare Specialist, we care about our clients, we are passionate about the service we provide and we speak medicare fluently!
+Anyone can visit us at www.bradenmedicare.com anytime, 24 hours a day.
+You can find out just about anything you need to know about Medicare, Medicare Advantage, and Medicare Prescription Drug plans 24/7.
+You can email me anytime at mike@bradenmedicare.com or reach me directly at (480) 418-7968.
+We are also Certified Medicare Specialists.
+We care about our clients, are passionate about the service we provide, and speak Medicare fluently!